-In a direct comparison of the turbulent heat fluxes, all models fail badly (Figure 6).
-None of the models is similar to any of the other models, and neither model shows significant similarity to the observations.
-The correlation coefficients between modeled and observed fluxes are consistently below 0.3 and modeled biases of especially latent heat is relatively large.
-Still, plotting the sensible heat flux scaled by the wind-speed against the low-level temperature difference most models follow the observed structure well, with the exception of the most stable conditions.
-Again, the slope of the almost linear dependences reflects the value of the heat transfer coefficient, which is too large in Polar MM5 but only slightly low in some other models.
-The region on the stable side, where the measurements indicate a strong dependence in the heat transfer coefficient on stability, is absent in all models except COAMPSTM.
+In a direct comparison of the turbulent heat fluxes, all models fail badly (Figure 5).
+None of the models is similar to any of the other models, and neither model shows any significant similarity to the observations.
+The correlation coefficients between modeled and observed fluxes are consistently below ~ 0.3 and modeled biases of especially latent heat is relatively large.
+The annually accumulated net errors (not shown) are very large but partly compensating.
+Still, plotting the sensible heat flux scaled by the wind-speed against the low-level temperature difference, most models capture the observed functional behavior well, with the exception of the most stable conditions.
+Again, the slope of the almost linear dependences reflects the value of the heat transfer coefficient.
+This is too large in Polar MM5 but only slightly low in some other models.
+The region on the stably stratified side, where the measurements indicate a strong dependence of the heat transfer coefficient on stability, is absent in all models except COAMPSTM.
 For the latent heat flux the situation is worse; the scaled dependences are very different between the models, in particular in RCA and REMO.